 What and where?

 We are collecting data from sensors located throughout the UK and beyond (Figure 1) capturing information on properties such as groundwater temperature and levels, barometric air pressure and motion sensors.
 We have recently started collecting information related to the energy efficiency of buildings and have developed techniques for incorporating data from sensors operated by other institutions.

 We want to manage the sensor data we use in our research in a consistent, scalable manner, regardless of the type of sensor, where it is located or who set it up.

 We have developed an architecture for streaming sensor telemetry data into a central data store where it can be standardised, cleaned up and generally prepared for the many potential users that want to access that data.

-A key element of this approach is that all of the key data and metadata relating to a sensor should be held in a single location.
-How that data and metadata is optimised for various clients can vary from user to user.
+A key element of this approach is that to hold all of the key data and metadata relating to a sensor in a single location.
+How that data and metadata are optimised for various clients can vary from user to user.

 The high-level architecture diagram in Figure 2 shows the key stages in the sensor data flow.
-We will be releasing more details through this website over time and we are happy to answer specific questions from interested parties.
+We will be releasing more details over time and we are happy to answer specific questions from interested parties.